apache/flink/docs/dev/table/hive/index.md

 val name            = "myhive" val defaultDatabase = "mydatabase" val hiveConfDir     = "/opt/hive-conf" // a local path
-val version         = "2.3.4"

-val hive = new HiveCatalog(name, defaultDatabase, hiveConfDir, version) tableEnv.registerCatalog("myhive", hive)
+val hive = new HiveCatalog(name, defaultDatabase, hiveConfDir) tableEnv.registerCatalog("myhive", hive)

 // set the HiveCatalog as the current catalog of the session